codefresh-io/docs.codefresh.io/_docs/installation/gitops/hosted-runtime.md

-Set up your environment with the Hosted GitOps Runtime to leverage Codefresh GitOps capabilities.
+Set up your environment with the Hosted GitOps Runtime to leverage Codefresh's GitOps capabilities.

 >**IMPORTANT**:
 Codefresh is responsible for the _availability of Hosted GitOps Runtimes_.<br>